"Work is love made visible."

 I’m not a yoga or dance teacher.
 Can I still train to be a Qoya teacher?

 Yes!
 While this is a movement-based practice, anyone can learn and teach the movements.
-This is why it was created!
+The goal is to make the class accessible to anyone who has the desire to bring meaning into their movement.
 Rochelle wanted to create something that could easily be taught and practiced in communities all around the world.
-We have had women of all backgrounds, sizes, and athletic abilities successfully train to be teachers.
+We have had women of all ages, backgrounds, sizes, and athletic abilities successfully train to be teachers.
 You CAN do it.

 I’m already a yoga or dance teacher.
 Is this right for me?

-Qoya Teacher Training is the best thing (in our opinion!) to deepen your teaching practice past physical movement into soul movement.
-If you are feeling like you want to teach more than yoga or dance, and that you want to help guide students on a spiritual journey as well, then this is what you are looking for.
-Many of our teachers are trained yoga and dance instructors, and they all see their Qoya training as an extension and growth of that work.
+Qoya Teacher Training is the best thing (in our humble opinion!) to support your current teaching practice with deeper inquiry by exploring the unique teachings that are transmitted through each pillar of Qoya.
+If you're feeling like you want to teach more than yoga or dance and that you want to help guide students to honor their emotional and spiritual journey, this could be a great fit.
+Many of our teachers who are trained yoga and dance instructors report back that they see their Qoya training as an extension and growth of that work.

 I want to attend the training, but I’m not sure I want to teach.
 Is that okay?

-If you are a regular Qoya participant, teacher training is an amazing way to bring more structure and inspiration to your personal practice, and to go deeper into the fundamentals of Qoya.
-Similarly, if you are new to Qoya and wish to dive deep with the practices of Qoya, teacher training is a wonderful way to submerge yourself in all things wise wild and free.
-For questions, email email@example.com.
+Many people complete Qoya teacher training to enhance their path of personal growth.
+The Intensive is a deep dive into self-awareness and the power of movement, ritual, community and pilgrimage to bring clarity to our purpose and encourage us to take action in our lives.
+If you're a regular Qoya student, teacher training is an amazing way to bring more structure and inspiration to your personal practice, and to go deeper into the fundamentals of Qoya.
+Similarly, if you're new to Qoya and wish to dive deep with the practices of Qoya, teacher training is a wonderful way to submerge yourself in all things wise wild and free.
+For questions, email firstname.lastname@example.org.

 Will I be a certified teacher after the training is complete?

-How is this different than training to teach other movement forms?
+How is Qoya different than training to teach other movement forms?

 One of the main differences is that Qoya addresses all parts of a woman: mind, body, emotions, energetic, spirit and soul - seeing her as human & divine.